 The Obesity Code is just one version of an intermittent-fasting program.
 There have been many of them created, but their concepts are all based on the same health principles.

 The author of The Obesity Code says that the current way that people eat several times a day exhausts the pancreas from having to release insulin to lower the blood sugar spikes continuously.
-When it finally burns out, insulin resistance, type-two diabetes, and obesity result.

 Dr. Fung also claims that a person’s body has a “secret code” built into their body related to their genetics.
 By forcing the body to go without food through the use of an intermittent-fasting program, they can change this code, allowing their body to start burning fat at a higher rate than it normally would.